 - Lagoon applies this to the player character, Nasir, as well as enemies.

-- Enemies with multiple hitpoints and bosses in Tank Force flash white.
+- Battle City: Enemies with multiple hitpoints and bosses in Tank Force flash white when taking damage.

 - Skeleton Krew had certain obstacles moving along a set path that displayed the same flash that enemies did when shot.
 However, those obstacles are really indestructible, and the flash is meaningless in their case.

-- This shows up occasionally in the Capcom vs. Whatever series.
+- This shows up occasionally in the Capcom vs. series.

 - In Marvel vs. Capcom, certain characters, like the Hulk, could take a shot without flinching, flashing red to show they did this.
 Hidden character Mecha-Zangief could take an infinite number of shots at the cost of being unable to block.